E-commerce

 In summary

-Increasing customer retention is not about artificially “holding on to” buyers.
-It is about giving them real reasons to come back: a reliable product, a kept promise, reassuring post-purchase experience, helpful support, relevant personalization, a clear loyalty program, and a simple repurchase journey.
+Increasing customer retention is not about artificially “holding on” to buyers.
+It is about giving them real reasons to come back: a reliable product, promises kept, reassuring post-purchase support, helpful support, relevant personalization, a clear loyalty program, and a simple repurchase journey.
 It is this combination that truly improves loyalty and lifetime value.

 • Measure correctly: repeat rate, frequency, time to second purchase, LTV, and margin quality.

-• Work on post-purchase: it has a huge impact on the likelihood of repurchase.
+• Work on post-purchase: it has a huge impact on the likelihood of repeat purchase.

 • Do not overvalue promotions: they can help, but they do not replace trust.

-• Make repurchase easier: replenishment, recommendations, support, simple journey.
+• Make repeat purchases easy: replenishment, recommendations, support, simple journey.

 External sources